djagerif/comfort2mqtt/DOCS.md

 ## Custom Zone Name File

 a CSV file can be uploaded to the `addon_config` directory with the format as shown below.
 Upload a file called `zones.csv` to the `addon_config` directory and the Zone Names from the file will be used to enrich the logging information.
-The format of the file is as follows:

 ```
 1,FrontDoor